 Grey Lynn, Auckland

-This new building replaces 2 small workshops and existing warehouses on the site and creates one larger retail/warehouse building.
-The two workshops were cast concrete buildings with some characterful parapets and roof forms, however they were severely earthquake prone and beyond repair.
+This new building replaces two small workshops and existing warehouses on the site and creates one larger retail/warehouse building.
+The two workshops were cast-concrete buildings with some characterful parapets and roof forms, however they were severely earthquake-prone and beyond repair.

 The local neighbourhood is a combination of heritage residential and business zoning.
-Properties to the North of the building are predominantly villas that step down the steep streets of Grosvenor St and Beaconsfield St. Properties to the South run along the ridge of Great North Road and are predominantly larger scale commercial.
+Properties to the north of the building are predominantly villas which step down the steep streets of Grosvenor and Beaconsfield Streets.
+Properties to the South run along the ridge of Great North Road and are predominantly larger scale commercial.
 This site sits on the threshold between these two quite different architectural languages.